FarhanAliRaza/django-bm25-search/README.md

 - **Simple API** - Just add a mixin and search with `Article.search("query")`
 - **BM25 ranking** - Industry-standard relevance scoring (same as Elasticsearch)
 - **No external services** - Uses PostgreSQL 17+ native search
+- **RAG-ready** - Use as the retrieval layer for Retrieval Augmented Generation

 ## Requirements